JosephLunney/Google-Maps-Floor-Plan-Maker/README.md

 The floor plan maker creates a nodal graph based on the floor plan creates by the user and then uses Dijkstra's algorithm to draw paths from within the building.

+Content (What I learned) includes:
+-Dijkstra's algorithm
+-Google maps JS API
+-Calculating whether a point is in a retangle on the equitorial plane -Calculating whether two rectangles overlap
+-Creating my first nodal graph